EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Results

 \section{Results}

-We conduct the evaluation on 500 prompts from our benchmark prompts, where each prompt has a metafile for additional information as the answer of evaluation.
-We generate the videos using all available high-resolution T2V models, including the ModelScope~\cite{modelscope}, Floor33 Pictures~\cite{floor33}, and ZeroScope~\cite{zeroscope}.
+We conduct the evaluation on our benchmark prompts, where each prompt has a metafile for additional information as the answer of evaluation.
+We then generate the videos using all available high-resolution T2V models, including the ModelScope~\cite{modelscope}, Floor33 Pictures~\cite{floor33}, and ZeroScope~\cite{zeroscope}, Show-1~\cite{zhang2023show}, Hotshot-XL~\cite{Hotshot-XL}, and VideoCrafter1~\cite{chen2023videocrafter1}.
 We keep all the hyper-parameters, such as classifier-free guidance, as the default value.
 For the service-based model, we evaluate the performance of the representative works of Gen2~\cite{gen1} and PikaLab~\cite{pika}.
 They generate at least 512p videos with high-quality watermark-free videos.
-Before our evaluation, we show the differences between each video type in Table~\ref{tab:compare}, including the abilities of these models, the generated resolutions, and fps.
-As for the comparison on speed, we run all the available models on an NVIDIA A100.
-For the unavailable model, we run their model online and measure the approximate time.
-Notice that, PikaLab~\cite{pika} and Gen2~\cite{gen1} also have the ability to control the motions and the cameras through additional hyper-parameters.
-Besides, although there are many parameters that can be adjusted, we keep the default settings for a relatively fair comparison.
+We run all available models on an NVIDIA A100 for speed comparison.
+We first show the overall human-aligned results in Fig.~\ref{fig:full}, with also the different aspects of our benchmark in Table~\ref{tab:overall comp}, which gives us the final and the main metrics of our benchmark.
+Finally, as in Fig.~\ref{fig:meta_results}, we give the results of each method on 4 different meta types~(\ie, \texttt{animal}, \texttt{human}, \texttt{landscape}, \texttt{object}) and two different types of videos~(\ie, \texttt{realistic}, \texttt{style}) in our benchmark.